webix-hub/docs/data/api/ui.filemanager_onafterdynparse_event.md

 @template:	api_event
 @descr:

-The *folder* object includes 2 properties:
+The *folder* object contains all the properties of the related folder.

-- *action* - (string) the name of the dynamic loading mode
-- *source* - (string) the id of the folder that requests for data

-The *data* parameter is a hash that includes two "key:value" pairs:
+The *data* object includes 2 properties:

 - *data* - (array) the loaded data
-- *parent* - (string)  id of the folder where we load new data
+- *parent* - (string)  id of the folder where we load the new data

 @relatedapi:
 api/ui.filemanager_onbeforedynparse_event.md